mrkkrp/mida/README.md

 - tool that can change tuning, temperament, and other parameters of already created MIDI file;
 - tool to program automation for different DAWs.

-Having all these tools is enough to create something fresh in context of contemporary popular music.
-One can use familiar plugins, synths, etc. but get totally different effects.

-It's important that these tools must be free software, so people can modify them to suit their needs.
-Proprietary programs should not be used as they constrain your freedom from practical and ethical point of view.

 ## License